cdl-saarland/AnICA/README.md

     - [ ] CQA?
     - [ ] measurements
   - [ ] look into sampling constraint solvers if sampling turns out to be an issue
+  - [X] make AbstractionConfig less of a god class
+  - [X] AbstractBlock.sample needs some software engineering, probably extract the aliasing portion to its own class to make it more manageable
   - [X] add an ISA extension/category domain
   - [X] add a timeout to all predictor subprocess calls
   - [X] a fancy witness exploration gui